Launching a successful digital campaign is more than just running an ad and dusting off your hands.

 Once you have determined a successful benchmark in your categories, like engagement or revenue, you can define specific KPIs.

-This will allow you to get a measurement of success for your digital campaign against predetermined criteria.
-Thus, evaluating its performance on a clearer level.
+This will allow you to measure the success of your digital campaign against predetermined criteria, thus evaluating its performance on a clearer level.

 6. Regularly Review and Optimise